KindLab/scDamAndTools/README.md

     ./refarrays/Mus_musculus.GRCm38.dna.primary_assembly.GATC.readlength_65.sorted.bam
 ```

+#### Expected output
-At the end of these steps, four files should have been generated, ending in ending in “.positions.bed.gz” (all occurrences of the GATC motif in BED format), “.posarray.hdf5” (all occurrences of the GATC motif as a hdf5 array), ".sorted.bam" (alignment of the _in silico_ generated reads) and “.maparray.hdf5” (the mappability of all GATC motifs as a hdf5 array).
+At the end of these steps, four files should have been generated, ending in ending in “.positions.bed.gz” (all occurrences of the GATC motif in _BED_ format), “.posarray.hdf5” (all occurrences of the GATC motif as a _HDF5_ array), ".sorted.bam" (alignment of the _in silico_ generated reads in _BAM_ format) and “.maparray.hdf5” (the mappability of all GATC motifs as a _HDF5_ array).
+In case the wrapper script was used, the alignment file (_BAM_) has been automatically deleted.

 ### Demultiplexing the raw sequencing data
 In this step, the raw sequencing reads are split into multiple files based on their barcodes.
 For each barcode, a separate file will be made.
 Reads that do not match any barcode or that match multiple barcodes can be stored in separated files.

-7. If not already done so by the sequencing facility, demultiplex the raw data based on the used Illumina indices.
+**Step 7:** If not already done so by the sequencing facility, demultiplex the raw data based on the used Illumina indices.

-8. Create a file that describes the barcodes that were used in the library.
+**Step 8:** Create a file that describes the barcodes that were used in the library.
 The file should have two columns, listing the adapter names and sequences respectively.
 The location and length of UMIs should be indicated with numbers and dashes.
 Using DamID barcodes with a 3 nucleotide UMI and CEL-Seq primers with a 6 nucleotide UMI, the barcode file of a library with two samples should look as follows:
 ```
 DamID_BC_001   3-CTTCAAGA
 DamID_BC_002   3-AGCCATGA